cran/cNORM/README.md

 # with a fixed number of terms, e. g. four.
 Try avoid models with a high number of terms:
 cnorm.elfe <- cnorm(raw = elfe$raw, group = elfe$group, terms = 4)

+# Per default, the power parameter is set to 4.
+You can choose a value up to 6, but higher
+# values can lead to overfit.
+In most cases, 4 is fine or the value can be reduced to 3 by
+# specifying the k prarameter (e. g., k = 3).
+If you do not want to have a square matrix of
+# powers as depicted above, you can specify the age trajectory via parameter t.
+In the
+# following example, the distribution per age is modeled with power parameter k = 3 (= cubic),
+# while for the age, there is only a quadratic trajectory (-> 't = 2').
+cnorm.elfe <- cnorm(raw = elfe$raw, group = elfe$group, k = 3, t = 2)

 #  Visual inspection of the percentile curves of the fitted model
 plot(cnorm.elfe, "percentiles")

 # Visual inspection of the observed and fitted raw and norm scores
 plot(cnorm.elfe, "norm")
 plot(cnorm.elfe, "raw")
+plot(cnorm.elfe, "raw", group = "group") # show fit per grouping variable

 # In order to check, how other models perform, plot series of percentile plots with ascending
 # number of predictors, in this example up to 14 predictors.